OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

 The OpenMDAO Tutorial Problem
 =============================

-To help new users understand how to use OpenMDAO, an example problem is presented here, somewhat in the form of a tutorial.
-The developers felt that the example needed to be chosen carefully to ensure that the design problem could be understood intuitively regardless of background.
+To help you understand how to use OpenMDAO, an example problem is presented here, somewhat in the form of a tutorial.
+We felt that the example needed to be chosen carefully to ensure that the design problem could be understood intuitively regardless of background.
 This precluded the use of an aircraft aerodynamics-structural design problem as an example, even though the developers had the expertise.
 Additionally, the example problem needed to include enough model complexity to allow a full